Join Dr. Kevin M. Anderson, from Austin Water's CER, twice a month from Noon to 1 p.m. for his free Lunchtime Lectures.

 The Hornsby Bend Biosolids Management Plant plays a key role in sustaining Austin’s environment by recycling Austin's biosolids and yard trimmings.
 Hornsby Bend is also nationally known for its biodiversity, ecotourism, and one of the best birding sites in Texas.
 The biodiversity is present both because of the nutrient rich biosolids treatment processes and because of the diversity of habitats at the site stretching along 3.5 miles of the Colorado River.

-Each year, thousands of tons of biosolids are anaerobically digested and composted with yard trimmings into an EPA-certified soil conditioner called Dillo Dirt.
-This product is donated to landscape public places and sold to commercial vendors for sale.
+The biosolids recycled at Hornsby Bend get mixed with compost and yard trimmings and turned into an EPA-certified soil conditioner called Dillo Dirt™.
+Dillo Dirt is donated to landscape public places and sold through commercial vendors.